docsforadobe/premiere-plugin-guide/docs/gpu-effects-transitions/getting-started.rst

 Lifetime of a GPU Effect / Transition
 ================================================================================

 A new GPU effect instance is created when an effect/transition is applied in the timeline, or when an effect parameter is changed.
 When rendering a series of frames it won't needlessly be recreated.
-The Opaque Effect Data suite should be used to share unflattened sequence data between instances of the same effect on a track item.
+The :ref:`gpu-effects-transitions/suites.opaque-effect-data-suite` should be used to share unflattened sequence data between instances of the same effect on a track item.

 ----